Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Multiple liability exposures: Business operations involve various liability risks.

-• Comprehensive protection: Desire for broad coverage across all policies.
+• Comprehensive protection: Your business needs broader coverage across multiple liability policies.

-Generally speaking, both umbrella and excess liability insurance policies will maintain the underlying insurance policies’ terms and conditions, including the underlying policy’s exclusions.
+Generally speaking, both umbrella and excess liability insurance policies typically maintain the underlying insurance policies’ terms and conditions, including many of the underlying policy’s exclusions.

 Did you find this content helpful?